sisihagen/website/content/en/blog/2019/10/help-police.md

 title: "Help, Police!"
 date: 2019-10-31
 tags: "Society"
+geo: "Europe"
+draft: false
 shorttext: "The French police as a bulwark to protect the French Macrons of society.
 It represents the elites, not the evil people."
-draft: false
 lang: en
 cover: "society"
 ---